ChainAgnostic/secure-design/meetings.md

 - [antonela] simply secure and decentpatterns is a great place to look. how do we work on proposals from CASA?
 We could have more impact if we get involved in active PRs.
 - [ml] if we're not careful we might make a web3 that's worse than web2

-### (20 min) Choose an async home
+#### (20 min) Choose an async home

 Let's choose a public place to host the ongoing async discussion.
 Leading proposal right now is to roll it into [CASA (Chain Agnostic Standards Alliance)](chainagnostic.org):

-- unanimous agreement.
+- **Consensus:** unanimous agreement.
 Ryan will coordinate with Ligi/Juan

-#### Potential CASA Pros:
+- **Potential Pros**:
   - **Likeminded folks:** A lot of wallet client teams (Brave, Metamask, etc) and protocols such as Wallet Connect are active there, which means it'd be a good point of leverage for affecting change at those UX touchpoints.
   - **UX is already a key concern:** though it is couched from an engineering / protocol perspective, a lot of what CASA is tackling are building blocks to improve the user experience in the ecosystem.
   - **Lots of momentum:** there's been significant growth in CASA activity over the past year
   - **Visibility / working in the open:** the whole CASA org infra is focused on working out in the open, and as a result it's getting a lot of visibility
   - **Ability to impact emergent dev standards:** lots of new dev patterns are starting or at least routing through CASA, so we'd be in a great position to help build out prototypes, etc.

-#### Potential CASA Cons:
+- **Potential Cons**:
   - **Tying ourselves to blockchains:** The scope of this working group to be broader than just the commonly understood "web3" stack.
 Being in CASA might turn off anybody who is instinctively anti-web3.
 That said:
 	- despite CASA having "chain" in the name, most members truly are "chain agnostic" in that a good deal of the work they do resides offchain and bumps up against DIDs, VCs, and a whole lot of "web2" tech and standards processes.
   - **Dev heavy culture:** the tooling at present is all Github, markdown, etc. Don't think there'd be resistance to us adding a few more tools to the mix, as long as they don't duplicate.
 And Github is a lot friendlier to non-devs these days.
 But, it's something to consider.
-- **IPR Concerns**:
-   - [@bumblefudge] "My only warning is to check with the other participants what level of IPR they're comfortable with-- sometimes people here the word "standards" and assume it's recorded, patent-waived, etc.  If people work for the kind of companies that, ahem, "close-source" their design work, we'd have to bump up the IPR policy of that WG, which is currently in #yolo mode because protocol design IP isn't generally as sensitive as UX"
+  - **IPR Concerns**: [@bumblefudge] "My only warning is to check with the other participants what level of IPR they're comfortable with-- sometimes people here the word "standards" and assume it's recorded, patent-waived, etc.  If people work for the kind of companies that, ahem, "close-source" their design work, we'd have to bump up the IPR policy of that WG, which is currently in #yolo mode because protocol design IP isn't generally as sensitive as UX"

-## Action items / Tabled for async:
+### Action items / Tabled for async:

 - Setup Github Discussions
     - Let's gather heuristics resources